Powers and roots of partial isometric covariant representations: Powers and roots of partial isometric representations

 \subsection{Acknowledgement}

+The authors thank the reviewer for carefully reading the manuscript and the editor for suggesting changes in the manuscript.
 Dimple Saini is supported by UGC fellowship (File No:16-6(DEC.
 2018)/2019(NET/CSIR)).
 Harsh Trivedi is supported by MATRICS-SERB Research Grant, File No: MTR/2021/000286, by SERB, Department of Science \& Technology (DST), Government of India.
 Shankar Veerabathiran thanks IMSc Chennai for postdoc fellowship.
 Saini and Trivedi acknowledge the DST-FIST program (Govt. of India) FIST - No. SR/FST/MS-I/2018/24.